NCAR/cisl-cloud/docs/docs/overview/availability.md

 We can provide general shared storage in the form of an NFS volume.
 Access to these systems is restricted by IP address and mounting is limited to on-premise machines.
 NFS mounting across wide area networks is not recommended.

 #### Object Storage
-Object Storage is available and our admins can create new buckets and assign user permissions.
+Object Storage is available and our admins can create new buckets and assign user permissions for S3 interactions.

 ## Network Services
 Our systems will have routable IP addresses assigned and configured via DHCP.
 DNS records can also be added to provide full name resolution for systems provided.